-In 2013 we introduced a ‘vertical curriculum’ for Years 8-12 which broadens the range of subject choices for students and provides a structure for students to work at a level more suited to their needs.
-A similar structure operates in the Years 5-7 sub-school.
-We also introduced a new house system which has been enthusiastically embraced by staff and students alike.
-The house names reflect the school’s philosophy: Inspire, Endeavour, Succeed.
+We operate a ‘vertical curriculum’ for Years 8-12 which broadens the range of subject choices for students and provides a structure for students to work at a level more suited to their needs.
+Our house system is an important aspect of school life with all students aligned to one of the houses.
+The house names reflect the school’s philosophy:

-Our school provides students with the opportunity to excel in a range of ‘enrichment’ programs: performing arts (which includes production and festival performances); public speaking; instrumental music; sporting teams and camps and excursions at all year levels, including biennial tours of New Zealand and Japan.
+Our school provides students with the opportunity to excel in a range of ‘enrichment’ programs: performing arts (which includes production and festival performances); public speaking; instrumental music; sporting teams and camps and excursions at all year levels, including tours of New Zealand.
 We combine the best of a traditional approach to teaching with innovative and exciting programs at all levels.
 Schools are dynamic places and good relationships underpin the foundations of our school.
 Every day I genuinely walk into our school with a real sense of optimism and enthusiasm.
 I just love the energy that exists in a school environment.

 Mortlake College is proud of its achievements in student learning.
-We have a strong focus on literacy and numeracy at all levels and we are committed to Reading Recovery as an effective early intervention strategy.
+We have a strong focus on literacy and numeracy at all levels and we support students with strong literacy and numeracy intervention programs.
 Individual Learning Plans strengthen our results by addressing the needs of individual students.

-One of the great strengths of the school has been our excellent VCE results over a long period of time, and in 2013 our group did very well.
-The Year 12 dux in 2014 was Charmarelle McCarroll who achieved an ATAR score that placed her in the top 6% of students in the state.
-Charmarelle was the recipient of the Smith McPherson Rural Trust Scholarship valued at over $60,000.
+One of the great strengths of our school has been our excellent VCE results over a long period of time.
+In 2020, our school was listed in the top 10 VCE performers in regional Victoria.
+The VCAL certificate was also introduced in 2020 to broaden our pathway options to students.
 Our staff is committed to giving students the best possible chances to maximise their results through smaller class sizes and knowledge of individual student learning.